cmu-llab/aiscp/README.md

 This is the code for the paper "Automating Sound Change Prediction for Phylogenetic Inference: A Tukanoan Case Study."

+🚧 The full code (the end to end phylogenetic inference pipeline) is still being uploaded.
+However, the evaluation code with the trees from our 10 runs is up. 🚧

 # Running our code